// ACT : No one conquers the world because they want to rule it.

 **Does “Love” depend on whether the subject is organic or inorganic?**

-No. The “effort” and “time” you poured into that sheep—that is the true nature of love.
+No. The “gift” you gave to that sheep—that is the true nature of love.

 The moment you loved that sheep, it became “life” to you—even if it ran on electric circuits.